remake/remake-cli/site-src/data-attributes-api.md

 </div>
 ```

-Now the nested object will have a key name inside the parent object: `{someData: {}}`.
+Now the nested object is inside the provided key name: `{someData: {}}`.

+---

-Now we know how to export structured data, but not how to attach values to elements.
-Let's learn that next.
+Now that we know how to attach data structures like arrays and objects to the page, but what about storing things like strings and numbers?

 ### `data-o-key-[some-key-name]`

 This attribute lets you attach key/value pairs to an element.

-**Important:** In order to use this attribute, you need to use the `data-o-type="object"` attribute as well.
+You must always use the `data-o-type="object"` attribute in addition to this attribute.

 You can attach as many key/value pairs to the same element as you want, as long as their key names are unique.